lupyuen/lupyuen.github.io/src/blockly.md

 So yeah, supporting Zig on Blockly can get really challenging.

-(Though supporting C on Blockly would be a total nightmare!)
+(Though supporting C on Blockly without Type Inference would be a total nightmare!)

 # Desktop and Mobile